cs107-undefined/Undefined_AD/docs/sphinx_files/_build/html/_sources/implementation.rst.txt

 **GraphGenerator.py:**

 For the reverse mode, we defined our class named ``UDGraph``.
-In this class, we modified the Dunder/Magic methods mentioned above so that it will start building the computational tree structure spontaneously as the computation goes.
+In this class, we modified the Dunder/Magic methods mentioned above so that it will start building the computational graph structure spontaneously as the computation goes.
 The methods included in this class are:

 __add__ and __radd__